 - The Basics of an App's User Interface

-- The Benefits of a Force.com App
+- The Benefits of a Lightning Platform App

-- The Technologies Behind a Force.com Platform App
+- The Technologies Behind a Lightning Platform App

-Force.com is a platform for creating and deploying next-generation cloud apps.
+Lightning Platform is a platform for creating and deploying next-generation cloud apps.
 Because there are no servers or software to buy or manage, you can focus solely on building apps that include built-in social and mobile functionality, business processes, reporting, and search.
 Your apps run on a secure, proven service that scales, tunes, and backs up data automatically.
-Why use Force.com:

-Introducing the Force.com Platform
+Introducing the Lightning Platform